-The 10 cybersecurity stocks we track reported a strong Q2; on average, revenues beat analyst consensus estimates by 6.73%, while on average next quarter revenue guidance was 3.58% above consensus.
-On average the share price was down 3.31% the day after the earnings.
+The 9 cybersecurity stocks we track reported a mixed Q2; on average, revenues beat analyst consensus estimates by 2.88%, while on average next quarter revenue guidance was 0.32% under consensus.
+Tech stocks have been under pressure since the end of last year and while some of the cybersecurity stocks have fared somewhat better, they have not been spared, with share price declining 12.4% since earnings, on average.

 Founded by George Kurtz, the former CTO of the antivirus company McAfee, CrowdStrike (NASDAQ:CRWD) provides cybersecurity software that protects companies from breaches and helps them detect and respond to cyber attacks.

-CrowdStrike reported revenues of $337.6 million, up 69.7% year on year, beating analyst expectations by 4.37%.
-It was a strong quarter for the company, with an exceptional revenue growth and a very optimistic guidance for the next quarter.
+CrowdStrike reported revenues of $535.1 million, up 58.4% year on year, beating analyst expectations by 3.62%.
+It was a solid quarter for the company, with an exceptional revenue growth and a decent beat of analyst estimates.

 Best Q2: SentinelOne (NYSE:S)